acumos/face-privacy-filter/README.md

 A model for face detection and suppression.

 ## Image Analysis for Face-based Privacy Filtering
-This source code creates and pushes a model into Cognita that processes incoming images and outputs a detected faces as well as the original image input (if configured that way).
+This source code creates and pushes a model into Acumos that processes incoming images and outputs a detected faces as well as the original image input (if configured that way).
 The model uses a [python interface](https://pypi.python.org/pypi/opencv-python) to the [OpenCV library](https://opencv.org/) to detect faces and perform